Your questions answered

 So if you just bought a new boiler, then the average life of it should be 15 years.
 So you don’t need to change anything over,’ says Daniel from Arton Heating and Plumbing.

-Think of it like HD-Ready TVs that were introduced before the rollout of High Definition TV channels – they worked with the old and new technologies seamlessly and the speed of the switchover was done at a gradual pace region by region.
+Think of it like HD-Ready TVs that were introduced before the rollout of High-Definition TV channels – they worked with the old and new technologies seamlessly and the speed of the switchover was done at a gradual pace region by region.

 We expect that installing a new hydrogen-ready boiler will be just like installing a current natural gas boiler.
 It will fit in the same place and won’t need extra space in your home.
 There will be no need for additional fixtures, fittings or new radiators, meaning the cost of installation will be lower than other heating alternatives.